ephemeral-laboratories/usemy-name-site/principles/use-unicode-to-store-names.md

 ---
+title: "Principle: Use Unicode to store names"
 ---

-# Principle: Use Unicode to store names

 We should be using Unicode to store any text by this point in time, but sometimes it still needs to be stated.